raspberrypilearning/i-made-you-a-book/en/step_6.md

 Does your book have:

 --- task ---
-Multiple pages with a way to turn to the next page
+Multiple pages, with a way to turn to the next page
 --- /task ---
 --- task ---
 At least one sprite